 - The Hacker Recipes charts on NTLM relay mechanics. ↩︎

-- Ryan Grunsten’s NTLM Fully Explained for Security Professionals article. ↩︎
+- Ryan Grunsten’s NTLM Fully Explained for Security Professionals article provides a thorough analysis of NTLM and associated protections, which appear in the ‘Steps for Defenders’ section of this article. ↩︎

 - Osanda’s highly detailed blog post Places of Interest in Stealing NetNTLM Hashes on the many ways to coerce SMB authentication. ↩︎